mosaic-jasondebolt/phoenix/Phoenix/README.md

 {project-name}-{template-name}-{environment}.

 ##### template-ssm-environments.json
+This template deploys environment specific SSM parameters for your project.
+Any kind of environment specific project parameters/config can be stored as SSM parameters in this template.
+Once deployed, these parameters are stored in SSM Parameter Store and made available to all other CloudFormation stacks.

 Many teams store project configuration values in source code config files.
 This is a violation of the Twelve-Factor App rule of <a href="https://12factor.net/config">store config in the environment, not the source code<a>.